Acuity Scheduling Review

 Integrations and Add-Ons:

 Acuity offers a number of integrations and has vastly improved the user-friendliness of implementing them, though it’s still not for the tech-averse.
-By selecting Import/Export/Synching, you’ll be taken through a step-by-step process to integrate the external feature.
+By selecting Import/Export/Syncing, you’ll be taken through a step-by-step process to integrate the external feature.
 The list of integrations has expanded to:

 - Constant Contact